Back to top

 News & Updates

-Upon completing our beneficial reuse efforts with the South Bay Salt Pond Restoration Project at Pond A8, Valley Water explored and identified Pond A4 Resilient Habitat Restoration Project (Pond A4 Project) along the southern shoreline in Sunnyvale as a new location for sediment reuse.
-Pond A4 Project, a Valley Water multi-benefit project that the Valley Water Board of Directors approved in April 2023, is designed to create shallow water habitat for shorebirds and promote flood resilience by beneficially reusing material harvested from our creeks to construct a habitat bench along the southern perimeter of Pond A4.
+Upon completing beneficial reuse efforts with the South Bay Salt Pond Restoration Project at Pond A8, Valley Water explored and identified the Pond A4 Resilient Habitat Restoration Project (Pond A4 Project) along the southern shoreline in Sunnyvale as a new location for sediment reuse.
+The Pond A4 Project, a Valley Water multi-benefit project that the Valley Water Board of Directors approved in April 2023, is designed to create shallow water habitat for shorebirds and promote flood resilience by beneficially reusing material harvested from local creeks to construct a habitat bench along the southern perimeter of Pond A4.
 This constructed habitat bench will also provide a great foundation for a potential upland transition zone if and when Pond A4 is restored to tidal action.
 Construction access improvements are needed to complete this work and are anticipated to be completed in FY25, with sediment delivery beginning in FY26.
 For more information on the Pond A4 Project, visit https://www.valleywater.org/project-updates/pond-a4-resilient-habitat-restoration-project.

 In the past, because of the higher standards required to meet criteria under the new Quality Assurance Project Plan (QAPP), Valley Water was unable to find enough soil that met the foundation criteria and even less for cover, thus limiting Valley Water’s ability to deposit the soil at Pond A8.
 SBSPRP, USFWS, and Valley Water are working with the Regional Water Quality Control Board to modify the criteria for reuse material.
 As a part of that effort, Valley Water continued to test the sediment removed to ensure consistent sediment quality data was available.
 Valley Water staff met with RWQCB in April 2024 to develop a site-specific QAPP for the Pond A4 Project.